bwentwor/geospatial/geospatial.md

 {:shortdesc}

-There are billions of connected devices in the Internet of Things, with forecasts predicting steep growth rates in coming years.
-That's a lot of objects to keep track of.
+Billions of connected devices are in the Internet of Things, with forecasts that predict steep growth rates in coming years.
+That's many objects to track.
 Awareness of the location of devices on-the-move opens up a number of exciting new application opportunities.

 * Offering real-time promotions to customers who are near specific retail locations.
 * Alerting cars or other connected devices of regions to avoid, for example, where accidents or emergency situations occurred.